MuntashirAkon/AppManager/docs/guide/app-details-page.md

 ### Uses Permissions
 **Uses Permissions** are the permissions used by the application.
 This is named so because they are declared in the manifest using `uses-permission` tags.
 Informations such as _flags_, _permission name_, _permission description_, _package name_, _group_ are taken from the associated [permission](#permissions).

 **Root and [ADB][2] users** can grant or revoke the _dangerous_ and _development_ permissions using the toggle button on the right side of each permission item.
 They can also revoke dangerous permissions all at once using the corresponding option in the menu.
 Only these two types of permissions can be revoked because Android doesn't allow modifiying _normal_ permissions (which most of them are).
-The only alternative is to edit the app manifest and remove these permissions.
+The only alternative is to edit the app manifest and remove these permissions from there.

 ::: tip Info
 Since dangerous permissions are revoked by default by the system, revoking all dangerous permissions is the same as resetting all permissions.